 The Kupuna Caregivers Program (KCGP) is a pilot program launched in 2018 that is intended for employed Hawaiian residents who are also unpaid primary caregivers of a senior relative.
 This program helps to ease the financial burden of providing care for a loved one, while allowing the caregiver to continue their employment outside of the home.
 KCGP also helps to prevent the unnecessary institutionalization of seniors, saving the state money, as the cost of institutionalization is much greater than is support in the home and community.
-Via this program, up to $350 / week may go towards the cost of long-term senior care and services, such as adult day care, in-home personal assistance, respite care, and more.
+Via this program, up to $210 / week may go toward the cost of long-term senior care and services, such as adult day care, in-home personal assistance, respite care, and more.

 This program is also called the Kupuna Caregiver Law.
 It is administered by the Hawaii Executive Office on Aging (EOA) and is implemented through local Aging and Disability Resource Centers (ARDCs).

 For the Kupuna Caregivers Program, there currently are no income or asset limits.
 However, there are other eligibility requirements for both the primary caregiver and the care recipient.

 Caregivers must provide care for an elderly individual who is a U.S. citizens or qualified aliens who is at least 60 years of age.
 Furthermore, caregivers must work a minimum of 30 hours per week outside the home.
 While it is in discussion to lower the minimum weekly working hours to 20, at the time of this writing, this change has not been implemented.
 (The caregiver may not be self-employed).
 The caregiver does not have to live with the care recipient.